signalogic/Hypersignal/README.md

   ftp://ftp.signalogic.com/documentation/Hypersignal/

 For problems or questions about the download such as missing files, please click on Issues above and post an issue description.
-If needed, you can send e-mail to Signalogic at info at signalogic dot com.
+If needed, you can send e-mail to info at signalogic dot com.